 the 12 Gods of the Greek Pantheon

 Hera is the Queen of the gods, and the goddess of marriage and family.
-Hera is Zeus wife and sister, the youngest daughter of Cronus and Rhea.
+Hera is Zeus' wife and sister, the youngest daughter of Cronus and Rhea.
 She was raised by the Titans Ocean and Tethys.
 Her marriage with Zeus was founded in strife and continued in strife.
-Zeus courted her unsuccessfully.
-He then turned to trickery, changing himself into a disheveled cuckoo.
+Zeus courted her unsuccessfully and then he turned to trickery, changing himself into a disheveled cuckoo.
 Hera feeling sorry for the bird held it to her breast to warm it.
 Zeus then resumed his normal form and taking advantage of the surprise he gained, raped her.
 She then married him to cover her shame.